 Today’s learning environment has dramatically changed with increasing ubiquitous access to technology and informal learning extending well beyond the classroom walls.
 A student-centered and digitally enabled learning environment is essential to improving student achievement.

-CoSN would like to thank the following sponsors for their support of this project: Blackboard, HP, Lenovo, and Pearson.
+CoSN would like to thank the following sponsors for their support of this project: Filewave, Lenovo, Pearson, and Promethean.

 District leaders from this project contributed to a paper that describes seven key points on transforming a school’s learning environment with technology.
 Their practical examples, lessons learned, and insights on these key points could help peers in other districts make progress with their own efforts to reimagine learning with digital media.
-Download 7 Keys to Unlocking School Transformation with Digital Media - the latest resource consisting of peer-to-peer best practices in transforming learning.
+This is the latest resource consisting of peer-to-peer best practices in transforming learning.

 The current educational context is characterized by expanded ownership of mobile devices and increased number of interactive and collaborative applications and sites on the Internet.
 The purpose of this guide is to assist school districts in rethinking their acceptable use policy that is appropriate to this context.
 This CoSN policy guide addresses eight big questions that school districts are facing as they develop or re-evaluate their acceptable use policies on digital media.